 I've never used the N word but I would...

-Muranyi's music career could have taken off in the 90s—but after a firestorm of accusations coupled with an alcohol issue undermined his shot at success (missteps and regrets he freely admits) he got his act together and focused on sobriety and on his work as a session musician.
+Muranyi's music career could have taken off in the 90s—but after missteps and regrets, he got his act together and focused on sobriety and on his work as a session musician.
 Thanks to this, he had the privilege of collaborating with some of the most talented black musicians of his time.

 "Blacks are some of the best musicians we have," says George.
 "They have a deeper well of soul than most, maybe due to their history."

-Despite being part of an industry where racism was prevalent, George never faced any issues with regards to the use of derogatory language around his colleagues.
+Despite being part of an industry where racism was prevalent, George never faced any issues.
 "They considered me one of the guys," he reflects on the camaraderie.

 George's friendships with these musicians were built upon mutual respect, and their conversations often revolved around music, politics, and everyday life.
 "We used to joke about using certain words," George reminisces with a chuckle, "but we knew when not to use them."
 Around Muranyi, colleagues were more relaxed.
-"It was n*gger this, and n*gger that," he laughs.
-"They even called me n*gger, in a respectful way.
-One of the brothers!"
+"It was n* this, and n* that," he laughs.
 This carefree attitude towards language was a hallmark of George's interactions with his colleagues, and it served as a testament to the power of human connections.

 George emphasizes the importance of understanding the context in which words were used.
 "It's not about being PC or avoiding controversy," he declares, "it's about respecting people's feelings and boundaries."